 Limestone is a tiny town located in the state of New York.
 With a population of 358 people and just one neighborhood, Limestone is the 933rd largest community in New York.
+Limestone has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Being a small town, Limestone does not have a public transit system used by locals to get to and from work.

 The people who call Limestone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Limestone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Limestone include Irish, German, Italian, English, and Greek.
+Important ancestries of people in Limestone include Irish, German, Italian, English, and Scottish.

 The most common language spoken in Limestone is English.
 Other important languages spoken here include Italian and Polish.